Home / Resume / Sales / Sales Associate

 Key skills to include

-The best sales associate resumes blend interpersonal strengths with technical retail skills.
-Tailor these to the specific store or brand you are applying to.
+The best retail sales associate resumes blend interpersonal strengths with the technical retail skills that applicant tracking systems scan for.
+Tailor these to the store or brand.

 Upselling and cross-selling